 By Bruce Stanley

-Bruce Stanley is a supply chain and contracting operations consultant, and an adjunct professor at Endicott College’s MBA program, teaching global supply chain, contracting and healthcare informatics and regulations.
-In 2011, he co-founded The Stanley East Consulting Group, in Ipswich, Mass., a consulting practice specializing in supply chain, contracting, order fulfillment and project management for small and medium-sized companies, startups, and companies in transition or divestiture.
-Earlier, he served as senior director, contracting operations, for Becton Dickinson.
+Bruce Stanley is a supply chain and contracting operations consultant with over 30 years in the healthcare industry, and an adjunct MBA professor teaching global supply chain, contracting and healthcare informatics and regulations.
+Currently he is project director for the MassMEDIC Med Tech Match Program.
+He served as senior director, contracting operations, for Becton Dickinson is a former chairman of the AdvaMed working group on vendor access-credentialing, and has collaborated with MassMedic and AdvaMed on legislative initiatives.
+In 2011, he co-founded The Stanley East Consulting Group, Ipswich, Mass., a global consulting practice specializing in supply chain, contracting, order fulfillment and project management for small and medium-sized companies, startups, and companies in transition or divestiture